soulshake/demo-cruncher/README.md

 - `AWS_ACCOUNT_ID`
 - `WORKSPACE=production` (or another value of your choice)

-The value of `WORKSPACE` will determine the names of:
+Note: the value of `WORKSPACE` will determine the names of:
 - the Kubernetes namespace
 - the IAM roles, policies, and queue created in `./app/`